Why JCWS Is Different

 Hondas are great cars, but they won't get you to the moon.

-That combination is what precise control means here: you are not adding in a cartridge and hoping it's close enough for your washed Ethiopian vs the co-fermented Guatemalan you just ran.
+The combination of precise dosing and precise water flow is what control means here: you are not adding in a cartridge and hoping it's close enough for your washed Ethiopian vs the co-fermented Guatemalan you just ran.

 Want to nudge sulfate a few ppm relative to the last roast?
-The path is precision dose and verify, not pinch 'n pray.
+The path is precision dosing, not pinch 'n pray.

 By contrast, a typical hand or cafe recipe is in the range "0.25–0.5 g of the first two salts" and "a pinch" of bicarbonate.
 Pinching is for grade school, not excellent coffee at scale.